zaqifathis/BIMserver-doc/BIMsurfer-Serializers.md

 ## MessagingBinaryGeometrySerializer

 Because at this time, JavaScript is not able to load binary data in a streaming way, there is also a messaging implementation.
 This implementation sends the geometry in batches via WebSocket. https://github.com/opensourceBIM/BIMserver/blob/master/MiscSerializers/src/org/bimserver/serializers/binarygeometry/BinaryGeometryMessagingSerializer.java

+This serializer is used by BIMvie.ws and BIMsurfer.

 # Older serializers